awsdocs/aws-xray-developer-guide/doc-source/xray-console-filters.md

 You can also exclude the name entirely, to search for nodes by type\.

 **Example Service filter with id\(\) function**
-Requests that include an error on a service with type "AWS::Lambda::Function"\.
+Requests that include an error on a service with type `AWS::Lambda::Function`\.

 ```
 service(id(type: "AWS::Lambda::Function")) { error }